JLoyolaLujan/CodingNepal-CodingLabTutorials/README.md

     1. The color scheme has been slightly altered
     2. The images and names have been changed; each image was taken from [pixels](https://www.pexels.com/).
 The file "info of pictures.txt" has the links to the respective sources
     3. I directly downloaded the icons from [here](https://fonts.google.com/icons), but this time around this meant minor changes to the CSS and JavaScript files

+### 3. Snake Game

+[here](https://www.youtube.com/watch?v=K8Rh5x3c9Pw&ab_channel=CodingNepal) you can watch the whole tutorial

+The project consists in a Snake game, with high score that is saved in the local storage and controls for small devices.

+* Changes done
+    1. I messed a bit with the colors
+    2. I directly downloaded the icons from [here](https://fonts.google.com/icons).
+Little to no changes in the CSS file.